CompuCell3D/CompuCell3DDevelopersManual/docs/index.rst

 CompuCell3D Reference Manual - 3.7.8
 ###################################################

-The focus of this manual is to teach you how to use CC3DML (XML-based syntax) to build powerful multi-scale multi-cell tissue simulations.
-We will assume that you have a working knowledge of XML.
-You do not have to be an XML guru but you should know how to write simple XML documents
+The focus of this manual is to explain internals of C++ code and provide all information you need start writing your own C++ extension modules for CompuCell3D

 introduction